The Sorceress' Revolt

 “Yes, but no one got a good look at your face.
 Don’t worry about it.”
 Rai Ingyō didn’t really care about the deaths of some Imperial Guardsmen, even though he held great authority over the Imperial Guards and China’s armies.
 He even commanded his own unit of special forces.
 As long as those hand-picked men were safe, he didn’t really mind what happened to the others.

 “If you are captured, things will get complicated.
 The local magistrates and the city governor are dealing under the table.
-I cannot expunge your record of a crime at this time, not when we are being so closely watched.”
+I cannot expunge your record of a crime at this time, not when we are being so closely observed.”

 “I understand.”